 Eventually, she kicked his sorry hump to the curb!

-Mom packed us up, and she & I went off, determined to make it on our own!
+Mom packed us up, and off we went, determined to make it on our own!

 We moved a lot during those years …

 I suppose all that turmoil had an impact on me & my arrested development.